goodiesavolonte/goodiesavolonte.github.io/_posts/2013-10-18-kale-corn-pot-stickers.md

 [<img class="alignnone size-full wp-image-536" alt="Kale and Corn Pot Stickers" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6057.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6057.jpg)

-Lately we&#8217;ve been craving for pot stickers.
+Lately we've been craving for pot stickers.
 We also wanted to write a recipe for pot stickers since the first day we started this blog.
 The timing was perfect so we spent a good part of the weekend handcrafting these delicious dumplings.
 Nico suggested that we use kale and corn for the filling.
 I have never seen kale used in chinese cuisine but after giving a try I am very satisfied with the results.

 <!--more-->

 [<img class="alignnone size-full wp-image-535" alt="Kale and Corn Pot Stickers" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6055.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6055.jpg)

 These little pot stickers are crunchy, slightly chewy and the filling works perfectly.
 To go with them, I made a simple dipping sauce with black vinegar and chilli bean sauce.
-If you don&#8217;t have these ingredients on hand, a mix of soy sauce and sriracha makes a good alternative.
+If you don't have these ingredients on hand, a mix of soy sauce and sriracha makes a good alternative.

 [<img class="alignnone size-full wp-image-537" alt="Kale and Corn Pot Stickers" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6060.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6060.jpg)

 To shape the dumplings, I just folded square wonton wrappers into triangles.
-It&#8217;s a simple shape that requires no special skill.
+It's a simple shape that requires no special skill.
 Of course, you can use other shapes, just make sure to seal the dumplings properly.

 [<img class="alignnone size-full wp-image-534" alt="Kale and Corn Pot Stickers" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_5898.jpg" width="552" height="368" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_5898.jpg)

-_Nico&#8217;s wine pairing: Riesling is often suggested for asian cuisine and it would be a good choice for these pot stickers.
+_Nico's wine pairing: Riesling is often suggested for asian cuisine and it would be a good choice for these pot stickers.
 The residual sugar of the wine should pair well with the corn._

 <div class="recipe-box">
   <h2 class="recipe-title">